sterbeN27/terminal-simulator/README.md

 # terminal-simulator
-A concurrent program that is written in Java that simulates the operations in a terminal bus.
+A Java concurrent program that simulates the operations in a terminal bus.

 ## Tools:
 - Netbeans IDE 8.2